pizzalover125/thing/JOURNAL.md

 So I'll design a better solution tomorrow :).

 5/28
 Okay so I basically just designed the new, smaller PCB.
+People also liked it in the Slack.
 It looks ok I guess.
 Idk what to say as that's pretty much all I did.
 I also deisgned the case using a similar style to Hackpad.

+5/29
+Today, I built the firmware.
+I don't really know how to make firmware without the hardware at hand... so I just adjusted @Ducc's firmware.
+Turns out we used a different MCU and different display chip.
+I modified the code to work with my variant.
+I also added support for volume up and volume down.
+When I get the PCB and stuff, I'll actually make custom firmware that shows the album art and everything.